 It is always a good idea to discuss with the people around you how you are feeling as they maybe things they can do to help.
 Sometimes just having a shoulder to lean on can help you to feel supported and less alone.

-The Talking Tables project are a great way for older or vulnerable people to socialise and make friends.
+The Talking Tables project is a great way for older or vulnerable people to socialise and make friends.

 Physical activity is proven to reduce the feelings of stress, anxiety and depression.
 You can get active at one of our leisure centres by going swimming, joining the gym or taking part in a group fitness class.